 11) How do I reach out to Doctor Ma Li?

-Doctor Ma Li is the moderator of the Singapore Endometriosis Support Group (FB page).
-Simply request membership and direct message her from there.
+Doctor Ma Li is the Singapore Endometriosis Support Group (FB page) moderator.
+Request membership and direct message her from there.

 12) What are the recommended complementary and alternative healthcare approaches (nutritionist, naturopath, physiotherapy, spine manipulative therapy, acupuncture, tui na, gua sha/scrapping, moxibustion, traditional herbal medicine, etc.), and where?